 As with any cloud based application there is always concern with system availability and uptime.
 Astroid makes use of caching at various system levels to improve performance and mitigate some of these concerns, however, this can never provide 100% assurance and reliability.
 Since customer has unique needs, specific business agreements will be entered into with each customer as appropriate to detail the reliability guarantees and assurances.
-Data integrity is generally a less variable concern, as Astroid's cloud storage providers strong guarantee the highest commercially available data redundancy and integrity limits (approaching 99.99999% per year).
+Data integrity is generally a less variable concern, as Astroid's cloud storage providers strong guarantee the highest commercially available data redundancy and integrity limits (approaching 99.999999% per year).
 Data is transferred to and from the cloud services using secure transfer protocols, that guarantee error-free of transfer using common industry standard techniques (for more details please see the Thinknode IPC article).
+While Astroid has been designed with security in mind, users should understand that it is still their responsibility to ensure the system is accessed and controlled properly.
+Following international standards for IT risk management, such as IEC 80001-1, is therefore highly recommended.